Recent Advances of Continual Learning in Computer Vision: An Overview: Continual Learning Methods

-Besides image classification, several recent works \cite{michieli2019incremental,cermelli2020modeling,douillard2021plop,michieli2021continual} focused on image semantic segmentation.
+Besides image classification, several recent works \cite{michieli2019incremental,cermelli2020modeling,douillard2021plop,michieli2021continual,xiao2023endpoints,gong2024continual,wang2024incremental} focused on image semantic segmentation.
 Michieli et al. \cite{michieli2019incremental} proposed several approaches to distill the knowledge of the model learned on the previous tasks, whilst updating the current model to learn the new ones.
 Cermelli et al. \cite{cermelli2020modeling} further pointed out that at each training step, as the label is only given to areas of the image corresponding to the learned classes, other background areas suffer from a semantic distribution shift, which is not considered in previous works.
 They then proposed both a new distillation based framework and a classifier parameter initialization strategy to handle the distribution shift.
 Douillard et al. \cite{douillard2021plop} handled the background semantic distribution shift problem by generating pseudo-labels of the background from the previously learned model.
 They also proposed a multi-scale spatial distillation, preserving both long-range and short-range spatial relationships at the feature level to mitigate catastrophic forgetting.
 Michieli and Zanuttigh \cite{michieli2021continual} proposed several strategies in the latent space complementary to knowledge distillation including prototype matching, contrastive learning, and feature sparsity.
+Xiao et al. \cite{xiao2023endpoints} incorporated the idea of knowledge distillation together with the idea of model ensemble.
+Specifically, they proposed to first distill the knowledge of the previously learned model during the learning process to learn a temporary version of the current model.
+After that, they fused the weights of the previously learned model and the weights of the temporary version of the current model to get the final version of the current model.

+More recently, Gong et al. \cite{gong2024continual} observed that compared to per-pixel segmentation models, query-based model architectures such as Mask2Former \cite{cheng2022masked} can provide continual semantic segmenters with stronger forward knowledge transferring ability, while at the same time let them less suffer from catastrophic forgetting.
+Considering this, Gong et al. \cite{gong2024continual} proposed a query-based framework, while further incorporating the framework with both objectness distillation and class distillation strategies.
+Around the same time, Wang et al. \cite{wang2024incremental} proposed another continual semantic segmentation method, while particularly focusing their method on the segmentation of nuclei from histopathological images.
+Specifically, in their proposed method, they equipped a compatibility-inspired distillation scheme to better align between the model learned from the previous tasks and the model learned from the new task.
+Moreover, they also incorporated a future-class awareness mechanism to improve the model's forward knowledge transferring ability and better prepare the model for future tasks.